Audit Evidence: Types, Examples & Reliability for Asset Audits

 The CPCON Advantage in Audit Evidence Collection

-CPCON Group has conducted over 15,000 inventory and fixed asset audits across 40+ countries, developing proprietary methodologies for collecting comprehensive, defensible audit evidence.
+Across 30+ years and four continents, CPCON Group has conducted thousands of inventory and fixed asset audits, developing proprietary methodologies for collecting comprehensive, defensible audit evidence.

 Evidence Types Used